DLT-developers-NFT-project/dlt-dev-nft-project/project-set-up-mac.md

 NOTE: This is just an example.
 NEVER hard code production/mainnet private keys in your code or commit them to git.
 They should always be loaded from environment variables or a secure secret management system.
 ```

-then you want to add to the `module.exports`in this file the Rinkeby test network
+then you want to add to the `module.exports`in the `truffle-config.js` the Rinkeby test network

 ```